 You might feel a bit guilty when you take some time for yourself.
+Especially if you have children as well that you tend to put their needs ahead of your own on a daily basis.
 In the long run, however, your well-being and your bottom line will be better for it.
 When you are more relaxed, you can make better decisions and more easily engage your creative side.

 Try A Holistic Treatment